-This report describes the proposed Project; its Area of Potential Effects (APE); efforts to identify and evaluate historic properties within the Project's APE to determine their eligibility for listing on the National Register of Historic Places; and evaluates the Project's effects on those properties.
-Based on findings of the effects assessments, the Project will have No Effect on 17 historic properties; No Adverse Effect on 5 historic properties; and No Adverse Effect on 12 historic properties with the implementation of conditions.
+This report describes the proposed Project; its Area of Potential Effects (APE); efforts to identify and evaluate historic properties within the Project's APE to determine their eligibility for listing on the National Register of Historic Places (National Register); and evaluates the Project's effects on those properties.
+Based on findings of the effects assessments, the Project will have No Adverse Effect on 20 historic properties and No Adverse Effect on 12 historic properties with the implementation of conditions.
 One additional property has been identified as requiring additional research and possible assessment of effect; this property will be addressed in a supplemental report.
 FTA has determined therefore that the undertaking will have No Adverse Effect on historic properties.